wahyuzero/termagent/README.md

 ## 🔒 Security

-- API keys are stored securely in `~/.termagent/`
+- API keys stored securely in `~/.termagent/`
-- Dangerous commands require confirmation (rm -rf, sudo, etc.)
+- Dangerous commands require confirmation
+- File changes are backed up and can be undone
-- No data sent to third parties except your chosen AI provider
+- No data sent to third parties except chosen AI provider

 ## 📁 Project Structure